 The RFIP provides that where a person makes an application for international application while detained in a Removal Centre, he or she will remain in detention without being subject to a separate detention order for the purposes of the international protection procedure.
 This not only runs contrary to the LFIP, which provides that applicants for international protection are protected from deportation, but also raises the risk that grounds for detention under Article 68 LFIP will not be adequately assessed with a view to maintaining or releasing an applicant from pre-removal detention.
 In practice, asylum seekers remain subject to pre-removal detention orders, although some persons are released after their application for international protection has been registered.
 Even this can nevertheless entail a prolonged period of pre-removal detention due to the significant obstacles to the Registration of applications from Removal Centres.
-It remains to be seen how the new provision on alternatives to detention from December 2019 are implemented and if this reduces the time spent in pre-removal detention.
+There is limited information on how the new provision on alternatives to detention from December 2019 has been implemented but practice in 2020 seems to indicate an increased use of reporting duties and being placed at a residential address.
+See section on Alternatives to detention.